ShortToGround/rom-uploader/README.md

 The ROM data would be burned into the arduino's flash in byte form and written to the EEPROM.

 When I first started working on the project my workflow was like this:

-Write z80 assembly -> assemble it with z80asm -> convert the bin into intel hex -> convert intel hex into 0x00 format for the arduino byte array -> remove EEPROM from breadboard -> connect EEPROM to arduino's breadboard -> have the arduino flash the EEPROM -> remove EEPROM and replace back into z80's breadboard -> reset z80 and test
+Write z80 assembly -> assemble it with z80asm -> convert the bin into intel hex -> convert intel hex into 0x00 format for the arduino byte array -> flash the arduino with the new ROM data ->remove EEPROM from breadboard -> connect EEPROM to arduino's breadboard -> have the arduino flash the EEPROM -> remove EEPROM and replace back into z80's breadboard -> reset z80 and test